Lisa McGill On What It Takes to Have a “Weird and Great” Aerospace Career

-This is the second installment in our Stellar Minds series, where we profile Planet’s extraordinary employees and their accomplishments.
-Keep checking our blog for upcoming features on some of the most remarkable people in aerospace today.
+This is the second installment in the Stellar Minds series, where Planet employees are profiled and their accomplishments are highlighted.
+Keep checking the blog for upcoming features on remarkable people working in the aerospace industry today.

 Lisa McGill says the best way to succeed as an aerospace engineer is to do work that makes you stand out.
 From getting her B.S. in engineering mechanics and astronautics at the University of Wisconsin-Madison to working at NASA, Skybox and Google, McGill maps out her path to becoming Planet’s engineering manager in flight operations—a journey that includes watching sci-fi shows as a teen and riding NASA’s zero gravity “Vomit Comet.”